1. Key messages about local development and CLLD in this country

 There are also major differences in the implementation models between regions, making it extremely difficult to speak of a single “Italian model” of CLLD.

-This new country profile, the 18th in this LDnet series on CLLD in Europe, offers an overview of CLLD in Italy in the 2014-2020 period and beyond: local development approach, use of EU funds, number of LAGs, achievements so far, barriers encountered, national specificities.
+This new country profile in the LDnet series on CLLD in Europe, offers an overview of CLLD in Italy in the 2014-2020 period and beyond: local development approach, use of EU funds, number of LAGs, achievements so far, barriers encountered, national specificities.
 December 2021

 Series coordination and editing: Urszula Budzich-Tabor, Stefan Kah, Haris Martinos